JimmyPeng1998/TRAM/README.md

 ## Copyright

-Copyright (C) 2023, Bin Gao, Renfeng Peng, Ya-xiang Yuan
+Copyright (C) 2023, Bin Gao, Renfeng Peng, Ya-xiang Yuan.

-This solver is based on a third-party package [GeomCG Toolbox](https://www.epfl.ch/labs/anchp/index-html/software/geomcg/)
+This solver is based on third-party packages [GeomCG Toolbox](https://www.epfl.ch/labs/anchp/index-html/software/geomcg/) and [Tensor Toolbox for MATLAB v3.4](https://gitlab.com/tensors/tensor_toolbox/-/releases/v3.4).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.